duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 		- 7. Two major cities in Scotland are Edinburge and Glasgow.
 The former is half the size of the latter.
 		- 8. Outstanding climatic features of Scotland are *temperate* winter and *cool* summer.
 		- 9. In the western coastal region, conditions are somewhat *milder* than in the east.
-		- 10. The Scottish weather include both climatic forecasts and weather forecasts.
+		- 10. The Scottish weather *forecast* include both climatic forecasts and weather forecasts.
 	- ## Exercise 2
 		- Write E for Edinburgh, G for Glasgow in the space after each of the descriptions below.
-		- 1. The capital city of Scotland
+		- 1. The capital city of Scotland **E**
 - 2. The third largest city in Britain
 - 3. Has a comparative middle-class image.
 - 4. Associated with scholarship, the law and administration.